foderking/VinePlus/README.md

 ﻿# VinePlus

 This project helps run the [comic-vine forum](https://comicvine.gamespot.com/forums/) locally.

-`VinePlus.Web` contains the main web application.
-A postgres database `VinePlus.Database` is used for storage.
-A background worker in `VinePlus.Polling` is used to keeps the database up to date.
+- `VinePlus.Web` contains the main web application.
+- A postgres database `VinePlus.Database` is used for storage.
+- A background worker in `VinePlus.Polling` is used to keeps the database up to date.
+- Use `VinePlus.Seed` to populate database from scratch

 ## Getting Started